aboutcode-org/scancode-toolkit/docs/source/rst_snippets/note_snippets/basic_clpieu.rst

     Unlike previous 2.x versions, -c, -l, and -p are not default.
 If any of combination of these options are used, ScanCode only performs that specific task, and not the others.
-    ``scancode -e`` only scans for emails, and doesn't scan for copyright/license/packages/general information.
+    ``scancode -l`` only scans for licenses, and doesn't scan for copyright/packages/general information/emails/urls.
+The only notable exception being ``--package`` scan also has license information for package manifests and top-level packages, which are derived regardless of ``--license`` option being used.

 .. note::